Frequently Asked Questions

 Information accessed through the App:

-• Direct messages are only visible between the two users.
+Direct messages are only visible between the designated users.

 Information accessed from the Server: